 David teaches anatomy and functional anatomy on the undergraduate Physiotherapy programme at the Royal College of Surgeons in Dublin, and coaches academy age footballers at Home Farm F.C in his spare time.

-Olive is a trained Pilates instructor having completed the Matwork APPI courses.
-She enjoys teaching both group and one to one Pilates classes and can tailor Pilates programmes to target back, neck, lower limb and postural injuries.
-Olive has also taught a back rehabilitation class while working in the NHS.
+Brittany is a trained Pilates instructor having completed the Matwork Level I and II via the Pilates Teacher Training Institute.
+She enjoys teaching both group and one-to-one Pilates classes and can tailor Pilates programmes to target back, neck, lower limb and postural injuries.
+Brittany has also taught strengthening classes for osteoporotic patients and circuit-based classes for cardiac patients during her time studying at UCD.